Guitar pick dimensions

 Because thermoplastics are extremely soft, the guitar picks will bend when you hit the strings.
 And you don’t want a guitar pick that bends, because it causes some delay in your picking attack.
 Especially with playing solos.

 Secondly, softer materials will wear much faster because the steel strings of your guitar are much harder.
 As a result of this wearing out, you need replace your guitar picks faster.
 Besides this, a used pick produces more pick noise, because the edges may be jagged a bit.
+Manufacturers of boutique guitar picks use different materials, which in many cases may help to have less pick noise.

 Breaking strings more often